- The mind behind the project

 How do you keep up to date with general knowledge and trends in your sector?

-I analyse new railway developments, look at improvements to what has already been implemented and updates to railway and communications regulations.
-I also undertake ongoing training to keep up to date with communications and railway systems.
+I analyse new railway developments, review improvements to existing implementations, and stay informed about updates to railway and communications regulations.
+I also undertake ongoing training to keep current with communications and railway systems.

 In your opinion, what distinguishes Sener from its competitors?